rhysgirouard/TIRF_ProcessingCode/README.txt

 INSTRUCTIONS:

 For the first time only:
-1. Ensure that all code components are in the same folder, that folder has been added to the MATLAB search path, and that path has been saved with savepath (simply opening matlab in the correct place is not enough as matlab will be called separately in the terminal)
-	For example: >>addpath('/Users/rhysg/Documents/YalePGRA/MinimumRequiredFiles')
-		     >>savepath
-	-you can check what folders are on the path with >>path (it'll be at the top of the list) you should check that it is still correct after restarting MATLAB as without the savepath command the path is not conserved between sessions

-2. Determine the spot size and quality threshold for your data.
+1. Determine the spot size and quality threshold for your data.
 You can do this by using trackMate on a representative acquisition.
 Lower quality thresholds are more likely to pick up background noise and auto fluorescent dust...
     The defaults are a radius of 3 pixels and a quality of 50.
 You can determine what works best for you by previewing spot tracking in a manual Trackmate run.
-    All data should be processed with the same settings though.
+    All data should be processed with the same settings.

 Before you run the code:
+1. Move the three channel image stacks to a separate folder.
+They confuse the code(these can be put back after figures have been generated)
+2. Check that folder paths do not contain spaces as this will disrupt the code
-    The code processes all the images in the folder together and so will finish with all the images at the same time.
+3. The code processes all the images in the folder together and so will finish with all the images at the same time.
 This means it can be better to process them in chunks so that you can start analyzing sooner.

 The following errors are not issues and can be ignored: